Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Prediction of YNH's SI score using GESI

-The aim of this study is to examine the extent to which the SI score can be explained by peripheral HL alone, and to distinguish its effects from those of subsequent higher-level processes.
-In order to accomplish this, we will take the following steps.
+The aim of this study is to examine the extent to which the SI score can be explained by peripheral HL alone, and to distinguish its effects from those of subsequent central/cognitive processing.
+For this purpose, we use an OIM called GESI~\citep{irino2022speech,yamamoto2025predicting}, as briefly described in \ref{sec:Appendix_GESI}.
+GESI involves GCFB, a modulation filter bank and a similarity calculation up to the derivation of the metric.
+Therefore this metric only reflects peripheral and some central processes, not cognitive processing.
+While the sigmoid function may reflect factors that could not be modeled in GESI, two parameters cannot reflect most complex cognitive factors.
+This, in turn, contributes to separating the effects of peripheral and central/cognitive processing as described below.

-First, we will examine whether GESI can predict SI scores for YNHs with the same level of accuracy as for OAs in the previous OA study.
-If so, then GESI could predict SI for YNHs and OAs within the same framework, despite their different hearing levels.
+In this section, we will examine whether GESI can predict SI scores for YNHs within the same framework as the previous OA study~\citep{yamamoto2025predicting}, despite the different hearing levels of participants.
+This provides the background for the OA analysis performed in the following sections.

-Second, we examine whether the SI scores of the OAs shown in Fig.~\ref{fig:ExpOA_SbjResultAll} could be accurately predicted by GESI using the same parameters determined for predicting the SI of the YNHs.
-If the accuracy is fairly good, it is possible to directly compare the SI scores of the OAs with the expected scores based on the average characteristics of the YNHs.
-GESI is a simple, bottom-up model that does not include higher-level processes.
-The GESI prediction primarily reflects the impact of peripheral HL.
-Any difference between the OAs' SI scores and the GESI prediction could be interpreted as variation in higher-order processes.